 1. Bicep Curl

-If you’re looking for straightforward bicep exercises to add to your routine, bicep curls are a great staple exercise to get you started.
+If you’re looking for straightforward bicep exercises to add to your routine, bicep curls are a great staple to get you started.

-Different ways to do a bicep curl to build a bigger and stronger bicep.
+There are different ways to do a bicep curl to build a bigger and stronger bicep.

-• A wide grip focuses effort on the inner biceps (short head),
+- A wide grip focuses effort on the inner biceps (short head),

-• Whereas a narrow grip arks the outer biceps (long head).
+- Whereas a narrow grip arks the outer biceps (long head).

 Note: In the study conducted, they found that the EZ barbell curl showed the highest overall electromyography (EMG) activity in the biceps brachii (BB) and brachioradialis (BR) muscles compared to the dumbbell curl (DC) and barbell curl (BC) variants.